 Over time, consistent heavy drinking – binge or otherwise – can lead to the development of alcohol tolerance and dependence.
 Furthermore, the process of detoxing from alcohol can involve an uncomfortable, and even dangerous period of withdrawal – making the thought of getting sober that much more daunting for many.

 If you’re struggling with a drinking problem, and are apprehensive about alcohol detox and withdrawal, know that it can be accomplished – and is advisable to do so – safely and comfortably with medical supervision.
-Call 1-888-509-8965 to speak to a treatment support specialist about alcohol addiction treatment – including the availability of medically assisted detox or supervised withdrawal as part of your journey to sobriety.
+Call [phone-number-only] to speak to a treatment support specialist about alcohol addiction treatment – including the availability of medically supervised detox or supervised withdrawal as part of your journey to sobriety.

 The CDC’s Behavioral Risk Factor Surveillance System (BRFSS) completes over 400,000 total interviews in all 50 states as well as the District of Columbia and three U.S. territories.